bhargavdeshpande/GitHub_Notification_Bot/REPORT.md

 ## REFLECTION

 The development process of the bot was carried out in several stages.
+The detailed information of all stages are given below-

 ### Stage 1 (Information Gathering)